wonderbird/wonderbird.github.io/_posts/2022-03-18-applied-forensics-development-cycles.md

 #### Development Cycles in 2019 and 2020

 The diagrams above indicate that there is a yearly rhythm of development lasting from November to November.
-This is emphasised in the commit history of 2020 and 2019 where the overall number of commits increased much.
-Thus, this section focusses on that time period:
+This is emphasised in the commit history of 11/2019 to 11/2020.
+In this time period the overall number of commits increased a lot.

+Interesting: The changes in the development cycle happened after [Maksim Sinik has become the new Maintainer of the HospitalRun project](https://hospitalrun.io/blog/a-new-beginning-copy/) - is this merely correlation or is the event a cause?

+As a consequence, the subsequent sections focus on the time period from 11/2019 to 11/2020:

 {% include gallery.html id="FrontendDevCycles2019" folder="hospitalrun/analysis/development-cycles"
    images="2019-2020-frontend-commits_by_year_month.png,2019-2020-server-commits_by_year_month.png,2019-2020-components-commits_by_year_month.png"
    captions="Frontend: Commits by Year and Month in 2019-2020,Server: Commits by Year and Month in 2019-2020,Components: Commits by Year and Month in 2019-2020" %}

-Analyzing the repositories using `gitstat` shows, that the development activity reached a peak in February 2020.
+Analyzing the repositories using [gitstat](https://github.com/gktrk/gitstats) shows, that the development activity reached a peak in February 2020.
 It slowed down in the summer season.
-For the `frontend`, there was increased activity in September.
+For the `frontend`, there was another period of increased activity in September.
 For all components the development activity decreased towards the date of release `2.0.0-alpha.7`.

 #### Author Activity in 2019 and 2020